wallabra/loot-and-roam/CONTRIBUTING.md

 * **Game Design:** You can extend the game design, creating new ship parts and hull makes, inventory items, even new mechanics!
-Note that these have to be drawn up in accordance with the rest of the team, and that they won't be merged into the full game unless
+Note that these have to be drawn up in accordance with the rest of the team, and that they won't be merged into the full game unless they meet these criteria:

   1. They're fully implemented, including all required assets;